April 13, 2026

 Per diem generally covers two categories:

-- Meals & incidental expenses (M&IE): Meal per diem covers food and beverage costs for breakfast, lunch, and dinner.
-Per diem for incidentals covers fees and tips for porters, baggage carriers, and hotel staff, as well as expenses such as laundry or dry cleaning.
+• Meals and incidental expenses (M&IE): Meal per diem covers food and beverage costs for breakfast, lunch, and dinner.
+Per diem for incidentals covers fees and tips for porters, baggage carriers, and hotel staff.

 Why businesses use per diem allowances